Grrrben/gocoin/README.md

 ## Flags

-`-name` The name of your client.
+`-name` The name of your node.
 Optional.

-`-p` Port number on which the client will run.
-If omitted, the client will run on port `8000`.
+`-p` Port number on which the node will run.
+If omitted, the node will run on port `8000`.
 Usage: `-p=8001`

 ## API calls